 PSYC 208 - DEVELOPMENTAL PSYCHOLOGY

-An overview of growth, maturation, and change in the human from conception to adolescence.
+An overview of growth, maturation, and change in the human from conception through adolescence.
 The topics discussed include prenatal effects on the development of behavior, development of cognitive abilities in early childhood, and the effects of social interactions on development of personality and cognition.
 Hours credit: 3.
 Prerequisite: Psychology 105R or permission of the instructor.

 PSYC 209 - SENSATION AND PERCEPTION